playframework/playframework/documentation/manual/gettingStarted/NewApplication.md

 ## Using a project template

-If you already have sbt installed, you can use a giter8 template, similar to a Maven archetype, to create a new Play project.
-This gives you the advantage of setting up your project folders, build structure, and development environment--all with one command.
+If you already have [sbt installed](https://www.scala-sbt.org/1.x/docs/Setup.html), you can use a [giter8](http://www.foundweekends.org/giter8/) template, similar to a Maven archetype, to create a new Play project.
+This gives you the advantage of setting up your project folders, build structure, and development environment - all with one command.

 In a command window, enter one of the following lines to create a new project: